bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 * QRT session: A QUIC connection carrying one or more RTP sessions, each with or without an accompanying RTCP channel.

-* Client: The endpoint which initiates the QUIC connection
+* Client: The endpoint which initiates the QUIC connection.

-* Server: The endpoint which accepts the incoming QUIC connection
+* Server: The endpoint which accepts the incoming QUIC connection.

 # Use Cases for an RTP Mapping over QUIC

-The following sections describe some possible use cases for an RTP Mapping over QUIC, hereafter QRT.
-The examples were chosen to illustrate some basic concepts, and is both not an exhaustive list of possible use cases nor a limitation on what QRT may be used for.
+The following sections describe some possible use cases for an RTP and RTCP mapping over QUIC, hereafter QRT.
+The examples were chosen to illustrate some basic concepts, and are neither an exhaustive list of possible use cases nor a limitation on what QRT may be used for.

 ## Live Event Contribution Feed {#contrib-feed}

-A news organisation wishes to provide a live, two-way link to a live event for distribution as part of an item in a news programme hosted in a studio with a news anchor.
+A news organisation wishes to provide a two-way link to a live event for distribution as part of an item in a news programme hosted in a studio with a news anchor.
 The single camera remote production crew will include a camera operator, sound technician and the reporter.
 In order to deliver this experience, the following media flows are required:

 * A high-quality video feed from the remote camera to the news organisation's gallery;